WARNING: Don’t even think about hiring a copywriter before you read this…

 A fine balance exists between all three of these elements.
 Anyone you hire should know how to make them work.

-Because you simply can't expect copy to overcome an ineffective marketing strategy.
-It doesn't work that way.
-So copywriters have to understand direct marketing.
+Because you simply can’t expect copy to overcome an ineffective marketing strategy.
+It doesn’t work that way.
+So copywriters have to understand both direct response marketing and direct response copywriting.

-When it comes to copywriting, you get what you pay for.
+When it comes to direct response copywriting, you get what you pay for.

 The lowest priced copywriters usually can’t sell.
 After all, copywriters who can sell their services, do not need to settle for crumbs.
 Top-gun copywriters are almost always booked for months ahead.
 At least a couple of times a year.